A relation between Dieudonne displays and crystalline Dieudonne theory: Introduction

+Let now $R$ be a complete regular local ring with perfect residue field $k$ of characteristic $p$.
+Theorem \ref{Th-A} implies that the classification of $p$-divisible groups over $R$ by Breuil windows derived in \cite{Vasiu-Zink} and \cite{Lau-Frames} for odd $p$ holds for $p=2$ as well.
+Let us recall what this means: We write $R=\FS/E\FS$ where $\FS$ is a power series ring over $W(k)$ and where $E$ has constant term $p$; we also have to choose an appropriate Frobenius lift $\sigma$ on $\FS$.
+A Breuil window is a free $\FS$-module $Q$ equipped with an $\FS$-linear map $\phi:Q\to Q^{(\sigma)}$ whose cokernel is annihilated by $E$; this is equivalent to the notion of a Breuil-Kisin module.
+As usual one also gets a classification of finite locally free $p$-group schemes over $R$.

+In the case of discrete valuation rings this completes the proof of a conjecture of Breuil \cite{Breuil}, which was proved by Kisin in \cite{Kisin-crys} if $p$ is odd, and in \cite{Kisin-2adic} for connected $p$-divisible groups if $p=2$.x Shortly after the first version of this article was posted, independent proofs of Breuil's conjecture by W.~Kim \cite{Kim} and T.~Liu \cite{Liu} appeared online.

-Assume in addition that $R$ has characteristic zero.
-Let $S$ be the $p$-adic completion of the divided power envelope of $E\FS\subset\FS$.
-There is an obvious notion of windows relative to $S\to R$.
-If $p$ is odd let us write $\WW^+(R)=\WW(R)$.
-Then $\varkappa$ extends for all $p$ to a homomorphism $\varkappa_S:S\to\WW^+(R)$ which induces an equivalence between windows relative to $S\to R$ and $v$-stabilised Dieudonn\'e displays.
-This can be shown by a variant of the proof that $\varkappa$ induces an equivalence as above; if $R$ is one-dimesional with odd $p$, the result also follows from \cite{Zink-Windows}.
-As a consequence we deduce that for a $p$-divisible group over $R$, the value of its Dieudonn\'e crystal at $S$ coincides with the base change of its Breuil window to $S$.
+Assume that $R$ has characteristic zero, and let $S$ be the $p$-adic completion of the divided power envelope of the ideal $E\FS\subset\FS$.
+As a consequence of Theorem \ref{Th-B} we show that for a $p$-divisible group over $R$ the value of its crystalline Dieudonn\'e module at $S$ coincides with the base change of its Breuil window under $\sigma:\FS\to S$.